RushitSolanki/lanshare/README.md

 - **Reliable reassembly**: Checksums, duplicate handling, and timeout cleanup
 - **Live peer management**: Keeps an up‑to‑date list of available peers
 - **Cross‑platform**: Windows, macOS, and Linux
+ - **Auto‑copy on receive**: Received text is automatically copied to the system clipboard

 ## Requirements